nossidge/poefy/README.md

 Any line that is bracketed in `[square]` or `{curly}` braces will be duplicated exactly in the output.
 This is for lines such as "chorus" or "1st verse" descriptions.
 This seems to work nicely with lyrics from genius.com.

+Also, any indentation will be preserved, assuming 2 spaces per "indent".

 Here's an example of a song that can be sung to the same tune as "[I Want to Hold Your Hand][1]", but using lyrics from all Beatles songs:

 ````